 Interfaith Dialogue, Education and Action (IDEA)

-IDEA focuses on the development of leadership skills, individual responsibility and creativity to bring youth driven community projects to fruition.
-The mission of IDEA is to empower and educate youth (ages 14 to 19) from different cultural backgrounds to build leadership and critical thinking skills, create strong bonds of friendship and support ongoing learning opportunities among young people.
-Currently the IDEA program is in Susan Wagner High School, and Port Richmond High School both located on Staten Island, NY.
-In the 2012-2013 school year the program will continue to be offered in these schools along with new Staten Island area high schools.
+IDEA focused on the development of leadership skills, individual responsibility and creativity to bring youth driven community projects to fruition.
+The mission of IDEA was to empower and educate youth (ages 14 to 19) from different cultural backgrounds to build leadership and critical thinking skills, create strong bonds of friendship and support ongoing learning opportunities among young people.
+In the 2012-2013 school year, the program was offered in Susan Wagner High School, Port Richmond High School, and other new Staten Island, NY area high schools.

 The Gandhi, King, Chavez Season for Nonviolence at the United Nations

-Part of an international 64-day educational campaign, this UN event brings more than 500 junior high and high school students from the tri-state area together to learn more about these three leaders of nonviolence.
-Educators are given suggestions for classroom learning that can be used throughout the year, and which is aimed at inspiring students to make their local and global communities more peaceful.
+Part of an international 64-day educational campaign, this UN event brought more than 500 junior high and high school students from the tri-state area together to learn more about these three leaders of nonviolence.
+Educators were given suggestions for classroom learning aimed at inspiring students to make their local and global communities more peaceful.